Xrayez/godot-imagetools/README.md

 [![Build Status](https://travis-ci.com/Xrayez/godot-imagetools.svg?branch=master-gd3)](https://travis-ci.com/Xrayez/godot-imagetools)
 [![Build status](https://ci.appveyor.com/api/projects/status/tbtra8e221si05bq/branch/master-gd3?svg=true)](https://ci.appveyor.com/project/Xrayez/godot-imagetools/branch/master-gd3)

+## DEPRECATED: use [Goost](https://github.com/GoostGD/goost) extension instead

+The module is no longer maintained by the original author(s) and only critical bug fixes are accepted.

+The module's entire functionality is merged as part of the [Goost](https://github.com/GoostGD/goost) extension.
+Users and past contributors (if any) are encouraged to switch to use the extension.

+---

 This is a [Godot](https://github.com/godotengine/godot) module aimed to extend, optimize, and/or simplify various operations that can be performed on an image.
 It provides and exposes the main `ImageTools` singleton for easy image